Alliant Energy (NASDAQ:LNT) Updates FY 2021 Earnings Guidance

-Alliant Energy (NASDAQ:LNT) updated its FY 2021 earnings guidance on Thursday.
+Alliant Energy (NASDAQ:LNT) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $2.500-$2.640 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.570.
 The company issued revenue guidance of -.

-Several brokerages have issued reports on LNT.
-Wells Fargo & Company downgraded shares of Alliant Energy from an overweight rating to an equal weight rating and raised their price objective for the stock from $61.56 to $66.00 in a research report on Tuesday, August 17th.
-Argus boosted their price objective on shares of Alliant Energy from $56.00 to $64.00 and gave the stock a buy rating in a research note on Friday, June 11th.
-Barclays boosted their price objective on shares of Alliant Energy from $55.00 to $61.00 and gave the stock an equal weight rating in a research note on Tuesday, May 25th.
-Mizuho raised shares of Alliant Energy from a neutral rating to a buy rating and boosted their target price for the stock from $50.00 to $61.00 in a research report on Tuesday, May 18th.
-Finally, Bank of America cut shares of Alliant Energy from a buy rating to a neutral rating and reduced their target price for the stock from $60.89 to $58.00 in a research report on Thursday, July 8th.
-Six research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-The stock has an average rating of Hold and an average price target of $60.00.
+Alliant Energy (NASDAQ:LNT) last issued its quarterly earnings results on Wednesday, August 4th.
+The company reported $0.57 EPS for the quarter, beating analysts’ consensus estimates of $0.56 by $0.01.
+Alliant Energy had a return on equity of 10.72% and a net margin of 18.38%.
+The firm had revenue of $817.00 million for the quarter.
+During the same period in the prior year, the company earned $0.54 EPS.
+Sell-side analysts anticipate that Alliant Energy will post 2.59 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Monday, August 16th.
-Shareholders of record on Friday, July 30th were paid a dividend of $0.4025 per share.
-The ex-dividend date of this dividend was Thursday, July 29th.
-This represents a $1.61 annualized dividend and a yield of 2.65%.
-Alliant Energy’s payout ratio is 66.26%.
+A number of analysts recently issued reports on the company.
+Mizuho raised Alliant Energy from a neutral rating to a buy rating and increased their price objective for the stock from $50.00 to $61.00 in a report on Tuesday, May 18th.
+Barclays increased their price objective on Alliant Energy from $55.00 to $61.00 and gave the stock an equal weight rating in a report on Tuesday, May 25th.
+Argus raised their price target on Alliant Energy from $56.00 to $64.00 and gave the company a buy rating in a report on Friday, June 11th.
+Scotiabank cut Alliant Energy from a sector outperform rating to a sector perform rating in a report on Tuesday, July 6th.
+They noted that the move was a valuation call.
+Finally, Wells Fargo & Company cut Alliant Energy from an overweight rating to an equal weight rating and raised their price target for the company from $61.56 to $66.00 in a report on Tuesday, August 17th.
+Six equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of Hold and a consensus price target of $60.00.

 An institutional investor recently raised its position in Alliant Energy stock.
-Morgan Stanley raised its holdings in shares of Alliant Energy Co.
-(NASDAQ:LNT) by 71.1% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 1,180,570 shares of the company’s stock after purchasing an additional 490,768 shares during the period.
-Morgan Stanley owned about 0.47% of Alliant Energy worth $65,829,000 as of its most recent SEC filing.
-72.55% of the stock is owned by institutional investors.
+Morgan Stanley grew its holdings in Alliant Energy Co.
+(NASDAQ:LNT) by 71.1% in the 2nd quarter, according to the company in its most recent filing with the SEC.
+The firm owned 1,180,570 shares of the company’s stock after buying an additional 490,768 shares during the quarter.
+Morgan Stanley owned approximately 0.47% of Alliant Energy worth $65,829,000 at the end of the most recent quarter.
+75.93% of the stock is owned by hedge funds and other institutional investors.

 Alliant Energy Company Profile